[ Printer Friendly Version ] [ Report Abuse ]

 "Claire?
 Claire!"
 He screamed.
 He was flustered and moved his arms about him.
 He could feel the cool pavement scratch his fingertips, he could feel debris, and he could suddenly feel heat so intense that he grew afraid.

 If he couldn't find he wand, then he couldn't stop the fire.
 If he couldn't stop the fire, then he couldn't protect himself, his wife, or the people who were screaming.
+He herd so much screaming! when did everything grow so loud?
+Laughter, alarming, pops, and wind, and ringing.
+Constant ringing.

-He didn't know what to do and Christoph couldn't help but think, Where was my protection?
+Christoph couldn't help but think, Where was my protection?
 Where was my backup?

 Thoughts?
 Constructive criticism?